debops/debops/docs/defaults-detailed.rst

          type: 'post-hook'
          rules: '@hook post "type nginx > /dev/null && systemctl restart nginx || true";'

-  Exmple list of rule definitions which will open access to different service ports; rules will be present in the same file:
+  Example list of rule definitions which will open access to different service ports; rules will be present in the same file:

   .. code-block:: yaml